Client Advisory Group

 Members of the client advisory group

 Formed nearly two decades ago, the Coalition for the Homeless’ Client Advisory Group (CAG) helps organize New Yorkers living in NYC shelters.
-CAG is a multifaceted mutual support and activism group that engages in advocacy, education, empowerment, and socialization.
+CAG is a multifaceted peer support and activism group that engages in advocacy, education, empowerment, and socialization.